romana/romana.github.io/faq/faq.md

 ---

-#### 2. What is Cloud Native SDN?
+#### 2. What are Cloud Native Networks?

-Cloud Native SDN is a specific kind of Software Defined Networking approach focused on building and operating Cloud Native Networks.
+Cloud Native Networks are networks that are built to meet the requirements of Cloud Native applications.
 Cloud Native Networks do not need layer 2 networks so can be built without an virtual network overlay.
 Romana Cloud Native SDN lets operators build Cloud Native Networks that are easier to deploy and maintain and can deliver higher performance that cloud networks build using alternative SDN techniques.

-See [Cloud Native SDN](/cloud/cloud_native_sdn) for more details.
+See [Cloud Native Networks](/cloud/cloud_native_networks) for more details.

 {% include backtotopbutton.html %}